slobanwala1/candyology/Colin changes/README.md

 This pie chart is what we expected.
 We see a clear increase in production in China.
 This tells us that a lot of the sugar China produces is exported to the United States.
 We also see that the United States only produces 4.2% of the global sugar production.

 ![Consumption v Dental](https://github.com/slobanwala1/candyology/blob/main/Images/consumption%20and%20dental.png)

-At first this data might be a little confusing beacuse it now looks like there is no coorelationbetween sugar production and dental health.
-But it is a little bit more complicated than that.
+At first this data might be a little confusing beacuse it now looks like there is no correlation between sugar production and dental health, but it is a little bit more complicated than that.

-Dental rates vary based on the country.
-In China, only 12% of the population go to the dentist anually.
+Dental visits vary based on the country.
+In China, only 12% of the population go to the dentist annually.
 In the United States, that number is 58%, and in Russia, it is 69%.
 This explains the difference we see between these two charts.

-Adjusting for these new dental rates, we can safely conclude that there is a negative coorelation between sugar imports and sugar production ultimatly resulting in a coorelation between sugar imports with dental health.
+Adjusting for these new dental visit counts, we can safely conclude that there is a negative correlation between sugar imports and sugar production, ultimately resulting in a correlation between sugar imports with dental health.

 ### Data limitations & Further discussions